OhMyGuus/BetterCrewLink/README.md

 ### iOS & macOS

-An iOS version is still being developed and will be released soon but you can use the [web version](https://web.bettercrewl.ink/). (requires a PC player)
+An iOS/macOS version is still being developed and will be released soon but you can use the [web version](https://web.bettercrewl.ink/). (requires a PC player)

 <!-- SETUP INSTRUCTIONS -->
 ### Setup Instructions (click)